 Please note, however, that going this route means missing out on single click setup and all the goodness it includes - for example, getting an SSL certificate configured automatically.
-If you are okay with this downside, or simply cannot use Nelify DNS for some reason, here’s how to do it!
+We also have Automatic Deploy Subdomains, which allows users to set a custom domain for Deploy Previews and branch deploys on any given site if they are using Netlify DNS.
+If you are okay with this downside, or simply cannot use Netlify DNS for some reason, here’s how to do it!

 First, please make certain the branch has deployed successfully - meaning both the build and deploy must happen successfully, on Netlify.